opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Connect to catalog and find items
 ---------------------------------

-We use `pystac-client`_'s :code:`Client` class to connect to Planetary Computer's STAC catalog.
+We use :code:`pystac-client`'s :code:`Client` class to connect to Planetary Computer's STAC catalog.
 We also use :code:`planetary_computer.sign_inplace` to authorise our connection.
 Type the following into the empty cell below the **Connect to catalog and find items** heading: